Cocomelon: 2022

-Cocomelon introduced its first spoken-word product, the Cocomelon Story Time podcast, in partnership with Spotify.
+Cocomelon introduced its spoken-word product, the Cocomelon Story Time podcast, in partnership with Spotify.
 It features "storybook classics", available in American and British English, Spanish, German, and Brazilian Portuguese.
 The podcast is available only by subscription to the Spotify Family Plan.

 Cocomelon partnered with Falcon's Beyond, a developer of entertainment attractions, on a resort destination in Punta Cana, Dominican Republic.
 The planned 40,000-to-60,000-square-foot activity area, featuring Cocomelon characters, is one of four attractions in Curiosity Playground, located on Meliá Hotels International property.

 2023

 A live tour, Cocomelon Party Time, launched in the US in June.
-The interactive event allowed families to "sing, dance and play" with Cocomelon characters, including JJ, YoYo, TomTom, Nina, Cody and Ms. Appleberry.
-Activities included ring toss, pin-the-tail and other games, coloring and party hat making, a light-up dancefloor, a simulated hot air balloon ride, storytelling, sing-along, and photo opportunities.
+The interactive event allowed families to "sing, dance, and play" with Cocomelon characters, including JJ, YoYo, TomTom, Nina, Cody, and Ms. Appleberry.
+Activities included ring toss, pin-the-tail, and other games; coloring and party hat-making; a light-up dance floor; a simulated hot-air balloon ride; storytelling; a sing-along; and photo opportunities.
 Tickets were required for everyone aged 12 months and older.

-Cocomelon partnered with Cameo, seller of personalized video messages from celebrities, to offer artificial intelligence-produced customized videos from the show's main characters.
+Cocomelon partnered with Cameo, a platform for personalized video messages from celebrities, to offer AI-generated, customized videos featuring the show's main characters.
 Cocomelon was one of initial group of companies in the launch of Cameo Kids.
-Unlike the adult celebrity product, the children's videos are created from preset holiday, birthday and other messages, with a child's name spoken by a character using text-to-speech conversion.
+Unlike the adult celebrity product, the children's videos are created from preset holiday, birthday, and other messages, with a child's name spoken by a character via text-to-speech.

-Cocomelon partnered with Puma on a global line of apparel and footwear, based on the show.
-The line includes individual sneakers for characters JJ, Nina, and Cody, and other items based on the show's logo and graphics.
+Cocomelon partnered with Puma on a global line of apparel and footwear inspired by the show.
+The line includes individual sneakers for characters JJ, Nina, and Cody, as well as other items inspired by the show's logo and graphics.

-A Cocomelon movie based on the show's characters entered development with DreamWorks Animation.

 Broadcast

 In 2020, Treasure Studio added Cocomelon content to Netflix, Roku, and Hulu.
 Cocomelon programming aired on Universal Kids from June 21, 2021, until its closure on March 6, 2025, as well as Cartoonito from January 31, 2022, to February 16, 2024.
+The show aired on Disney Jr. as a short-formed series since August 3, 2026.
 It has also been broadcast on SAB TV in Pakistan since 29 March 2021, Cartoonito in the United Kingdom from 4 April 2021, Tiny Pop in the UK from 15 November 2021, TV5 in the Philippines as part of Moonbug Kids since September 2022, and Gulli in France since 7 November 2022.
 Additionally, Cocomelon airs on RTÉ Jr Radio in Ireland.
+Cocomelon will move to Disney+ beginning on January 1, 2027.

 Film adaptation

-In May 2025, it was announced that Universal Pictures would distribute a Cocomelon movie for a release in 2027.
-It will be produced by DreamWorks Animation, Moonbug Entertainment, Flywheel Media, and Prime Focus Studios.
-DNEG would provide the animation.
+In May 2025, it was announced that Universal Pictures would distribute a Cocomelon animated movie for release on February 19, 2027.
+It will be produced by DreamWorks Animation, Moonbug Entertainment, Prime Focus Studios, and Flywheel Media, with DNEG Animation providing animation.